specialized806/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 Once your message has been actively delivering for over 24 hours, you can return to the 'Manage' experience to review the latest delivery data for your message.

 For urgent messages, after your message has been scheduled by the Organizational Messages platform (for example, after approval from your Organizational Messages approvers is acquired as needed), the platform will try to send the message as soon as possible.
 However, as noted above, this is a best-effort mechanism subject to various conditions, with no guaranteed delivery times.

 ### My team has made other organizational messages within Intune, Adoption Score, Usage reports, and others.
 How do they work with this?

 The Organizational messages centralized experience is the ‘one-stop-shop’ for organizational messages.
 You should be able to see and manage your other messages from the centralized experience, regardless of where they were created.

 > [!NOTE]
-> Adoption Score organizational messages on Office or Outlook channels are not visible in the centralized experience.
+> Adoption Score organizational messages on Office or Outlook channels aren't visible in the centralized experience.

 ### How do admins get the required permissions?